Sogeum

-The overall length and thickness are not constant because sogeum is made of natural bamboo, but it is 40cm long and 2.2cm thick.
+The overall length and thickness are not constant because sogeum is made of natural bamboo, but it is 40 cm long and 2.2 cm thick.

 Other larger flutes in the same family include the medium-sized junggeum and the large daegeum; the three together are known as samjuk (hangul: 삼죽; hanja: 三竹; literally "three bamboo"), as the three primary flutes of the Silla period.

 The sogeum has the highest and clearest tone among wind instruments, and is often composed of singular numbers in ensemble, where other wind instruments are composed of multiple instruments.

-How to play
+Playing method

 Sogeum is played in the same way as playing the Daegeum.
-There is a weak point that the instrument can not be used freely because of its short length, and it is difficult to transpose.
-Sogeum can theoretically sound all twelve notes, but actually only eight notes are played naturally, and the rest of the notes do not sound due to various restrictions on the play.
+Sogeum can theoretically sound all twelve notes of the chromatic scale, but actually only eight notes are played naturally.
 Sogeum plays a role of making the songs that require high tone and clear tone in the main music, and it is rarely used as a solo instrument.